Kupcho shoots 63 at windy Blythefield to take LPGA Tour lead

 BELMONT, Mich.
-(AP) — Jennifer Kupcho shot a 9-under 63 on Thursday at windy Blythefield Country Club for the lowest score of her LPGA Tour career and the first-round lead in the LPGA Meijer Classic.
+(AP) — Jennifer Kupcho shot a 9-under 63 on Thursday at windy Blythefield Country Club to take the first-round lead in the LPGA Meijer Classic.

 “I hit a mistakenly really great shot on the first hole,” Kupcho said.
 “Honestly, thought I was going to miss the green but ended up great.
 Took advantage of that, and then sunk a longer putt on the second hole, and that really just boosted my confidence, especially in this wind.”